Let a Chiropractor Help You Understand the Cause of Your Kyphosis

 Kyphosis is a relatively common spinal condition.
 It ranges from a small, barely noticeable abnormal curvature of the spine to a serious spinal deformity causing hunched posture and pain.
 Thankfully, it’s a condition chiropractors have the power to correct.
-While symptoms of kyphosis are easily diagnosed, determining the cause of the condition can be more difficult.
+While symptoms are easily diagnosed, determining the cause of the condition can be more difficult.
 At Posture Works, we’ve seen a broad variety of cases from our San Francisco, CA and Denver, CO patients, each with unique catalysts.
 While the symptoms are the same, the root cause is more diverse.

-Postural kyphosis is the easiest to understand, and the easiest to diagnose and treat.
+- Postural: It is the easiest to understand, and the easiest to diagnose and treat.
 Caused by poor posture, this type of kyphosis is most commonly found in people with desk jobs.
 If you spend a lot of time slouched in a chair or hunched over a computer monitor, your upper back and neck will eventually shift forward.A chiropractor can usually diagnose postural kyphosis by examining your body and discussing both your symptoms and your lifestyle with you.
 Treatment regimens may involve adjustments, targeted exercises prescribed by a physical therapist, and the adoption of a healthy posture.

-Structural kyphosis can be more challenging to diagnose.
+- Structural: It can be more challenging to diagnose.
 In many cases, structural kyphosis is the result of either genetic problems or another underlying spinal problem.
 Unlike postural kyphosis, it’s impossible to treat structural kyphosis simply by improving your posture.
 The exact course of treatment depends on its root cause.

 - Congenital: It is a genetic condition present at birth.
 If not caught early in life, it will grow more severe as the body develops.
 There are different types of congenital kyphosis, including Scheuermann’s kyphosis.
 These are called primary kyphosis, because they’re not a secondary symptom of another condition.